ehn-dcc-development/hcert-testdata/README.md

 # Electronic Health Certificates

-This repository contains a proposal for encoding and signing electronic health certificates, as a candidate to be adapted and adopted by eHealth authorities and other stakeholders as they seem fit.
+This repository contains a proposal for encoding and signing electronic health certificates (EHC), as a candidate to be adapted and adopted by eHealth authorities and other stakeholders as they seem fit.

 ## Installation